-One thing to keep in mind is that the antibiotics in theses powders can accelerate the rate that you might get an antibiotic resistance problem.
+One thing to keep in mind is the antibiotics in these powders can accelerate the risk that you might get an antibiotic resistance problem.

 Dr. Mark Moyad, who is the director of preventative and alternative medicine at the University of Michigan, is also worried about harmful heavy metals like copper and arsenic in collagen supplements.
 Also, when animal tissues are processed and broken down into powders, they typically exude creatinine which can be toxic.